This site requires a more recent version of Adobe Flash Player to function properly.

 Focus on Increasing Conversion Rate

 Conversion rate is a key focus area for eBay, as it seeks to increase the success of sellers in converting listed items to sold items. eBay has implemented a number of features to increase the conversion rate on marketplaces and continues to improve customer experience on its marketplaces. eBay has also complemented these features with search engine optimization (SEO) changes and broadening its marketing channels to include social platforms.
-These efforts have resulted in active user base growing by 11.9% in 2012 and 14.1% in 2013.
+These efforts have resulted in active user base growing by 14% in 2013 and 21% in 2014.
 We expect the growth to continue in the short term.